The Bank Bailout, We’re Finally Paying The True Price

 Noticed how all of a sudden the politicians are bending over backwards to convince the public that they’re prepared to make even more severe spending cuts than their rivals?
 The political agenda seems to have flipped overnight from ‘doing what’s necessary to get economic growth back on track’ to ‘reigning in public spending to face the new economic reality’.

 Education currently seems to the big target, with the politicians falling over themselves to hack down on the cost of educating future generations.
 This is probably because other areas, such as defence and healthcare are, politically speaking, a bit touchy at the moment, whereas nobody really cares that much about schools and universities.
 Nevertheless, you can bet that savings will have to be found from across the spectrum of public services.
 While the bankers are telling the plebeians to eat cake, the politicians counting the bribe monies they received from the bankers (in order to keep them out of jail), the public is being told to back up their data, in case another stock market crash is just around the corner.
-Most citizens are searching online for a carbonite discount.
-It gives them a discounted price to the carbonite cloud backup data.

 There really ought to be more public outrage about all of this.
 Not so long ago the government was pumping endless billions of taxpayer money into the banking sector because, we were told, it was essential to ensure the stability of the banks.
 Pouring this vast sum of money into what are essentially privately owned commercial organisations would, apparently, get everything chugging along nicely again.